BEST AERO BIKE WHEELS

 At their 50mm depth, you trade-off some aero performance for better handling.
 Actual weights of these Bontragers are essentially in the high 1500g range of most of the wheelsets in this review so ignore any claimed weight differences; they have no effect on anything other than your perceptions.

-The Aeolus 5 are comfortably compliant on the road, brake similarly well to most other carbon clinchers introduced in the last couple of years, are competent but not the best in the crosswinds, and are not as stiff when climbing as many of the others in this category.
+The Aeolus 5 is comfortably compliant on the road, brake similarly well to most other carbon clinchers introduced in the last couple of years, are competent but not the best in the crosswinds, and are not as stiff when climbing as many of the others in this category.
 They ride on DT 240 hubs and spokes, known solid performers.